Firehed/psr-clock/README.md

 - Ensuring that expiration behavior works as expected
 - Verifying rate-limiting behavior

+It is permissable to use a test clock in real, non-test application code, but should be done with extreme caution.

 Basically, if you'd normally have to use `sleep()` to check something, you can instead move the test clock by a specificed amount or to a specified time and continue the test case _as if_ that time had passed.

 ```php